 “Aren’t you glad?”

-They had caught Jack’s mute condition.
+They have caught Jack’s mute condition.

-“Get them tini martinis,” I suggested.
+“Get them tini martinis,” I suggest.

 “You boys no longer smoking pot?”